kiromba/matrix/README.md

 matrix
 ======

-Matrix calculator created for the Algorithm discipline when i was in college back in 2007.
+Matrix calculator written for the Algorithm discipline when i was in college back in 2004.
+This version it was writen 2007.